-being $g^{\mu \nu}$ the metric tensor, $D_\mu$ the covariant derivative obtained from the connection, $R$ the Ricci scalar curvature and $\xi$ the coupling to the gravitational field.
-For scalar fields, $D_\mu$ reduces to the usual partial derivative $\partial_\mu$.
-Concerning QFT, the main difference of the scalar field equations in a generic curved spacetime with respect to those present in the flat Minkowski one are the terms proportional to the scalar curvature $R$ in \eqref{campos}.
-They are indispensable when renormalising the theory with counterterms.
-Moreover, the fundamental problems regarding the abscence of the concept of particle, the abscence of a reference vacuum state and the unitarily inequivalent representations of the algebra of the observables in curved spacetimes are arisen for instance in \cite{Fewster2008, Moretti2015}.
-From these references, it is clear that only for globally hyperbolic curved spacetimes endowed with a global temporal Killing vector, the solutions of the field equations and the temporal coordinate are globally defined and one could perform the usual canonical quantization.
-When there exists a goblal Killing vector, the spacetime is a fiber bundle with a set of spatial slices or Cauchy surfaces which evolve in time.
+Sine-Gordon kinks have attracted much attention up to date.
+Previous works concerning the $00$-component of the energy momentum tensor $T_{\mu\nu}$ in a system with a kink in the real line, and the scattering problem of two delta potentials simetrically placed around a kink can be found in \cite{Cavero2010, Guilarte2011}.
+Moreover, the one-soliton sine-Gordon solution can be used to construct (locally) a metric describing a curved spacetime of a black hole \cite{GegenbergPLB1997}, to generate 4D Einstein gravity solutions \cite{VacaruJHEP2001}, and to provide braneworld scenarios \cite{BazeiaEPJC2017}.
+In this last case, the scalar field acts as a source of gravity around the brane.
+So far, much is made of quantum forces in different curved backgrounds and in gravitational contexts by Saharian \cite{Saharian2004}, Bordag \cite{Munoz-Castaneda:2014lia}, Milton and Fulling \cite{Milton_2008}, Elizalde and Odintsov \cite{PhysRevD.67.063515}, among others.
+There are relevant differences between studying QFT for flat metrics and doing it for those that characterize curved manifolds.
+One of the fundamental problems in curved spaces \cite{Fewster2008, Moretti2015} is that only for globally hyperbolic curved spacetimes endowed with a global temporal Killing vector, the spacetime is a fiber bundle with a set of spatial slices or Cauchy surfaces which evolve in time.
 For each fixed value of the temporal coordinate, one could solve the spectra of the Laplacian-Beltrami operator in the spatial slice as done for the Minkowski metric.
-However, in another more general case, if the curved spacetime is such that the fiber bundle do not allow an interpretation in terms of particle spectra independent of the observer, talking about scattering is ambiguous.
+However, in another more general case, if the curved spacetime is such that the fiber bundle does not allow an interpretation in terms of particle spectra independent of the observer, talking about scattering is ambiguous.